-The application process is described in Table 1.
+The application process is described in the following table.

 Table 1: Application Process

 Criteria

 ASALH members interested in exploring the creation of a locally chartered branch must file a formal application for review.
 A realistic assessment of a branch's potential is the critical first step in ensuring that it can succeed.